huggingface/blog/prodigy-hf.md

 python -m prodigy hf.train.ner fashion-train,eval:fashion-eval path/to/model-out --model "distilbert-base-uncased"
 ```

-This will finetune the `distillbert-base-uncased` model for the dataset that you've stored in Prodigy and save it to disk.
-Similarily, this plugin also supports models for text classification via a very similar interface.
+This will fine-tune the `distilbert-base-uncased` model for the dataset you've stored in Prodigy and save it to disk.
+Similarly, this plugin also supports models for text classification via a very similar interface.

 ```
 python -m prodigy hf.train.textcat fashion-train,eval:fashion-eval path/to/model-out --model "distilbert-base-uncased"
 ```

-This offers a lot of flexibility because the tool directly integrations with the `AutoTokenizer` and `AutoModel*` tools from Hugging Face.
-Any transformer model on the hub can be finedtuned on your own dataset with just a single command.
+This offers a lot of flexibility because the tool directly integrates with the `AutoTokenizer` and `AutoModel` classes of Hugging Face transformers.
+Any transformer model on the hub can be fine-tuned on your own dataset with just a single command.

 ### Upload

-The second feature, which is equally exciting, is that you can now also publish your annotated datasets unto the Hugging Face Hub.
-This is great if you're interested in contributing datasets that other people may benefit from.
+The second feature, which is equally exciting, is that you can now also publish your annotated datasets on the Hugging Face Hub.
+This is great if you're interested in sharing datasets that others would like to use.

 ```
 python -m prodigy hf.upload <dataset_name> <username>/<repo_name>
 ```

-We're particularily fond of this upload feature, because it encourages collaboration.
-People can annotate their own datasets independantly of eachother, but still benefit when they share the data to the wider community.
+We're particularly fond of this upload feature because it encourages collaboration.
+People can annotate their own datasets independently of each other, but still benefit when they share the data with the wider community.

 ## More to come